Prof. Jeremy Freese

-Join us for the Data Sciences Speaker Series with Prof. Jeremy Freese is the chair of Sociology at Stanford University.
+Join us for the Data Sciences Speaker Series with Prof. Jeremy Freese, the chair of Sociology at Stanford University.
 This talk is co-sponsored by the Data Sciences Institute and the University of Toronto Scarborough.

 • Date: March 18, 2024